localstack/docs/content/en/references/localstack-cli-manual.md

 ### `daemons`

-The `daemons` command is used to manage LocalStack daemon processes.
+The `daemons` command is used to manage LocalStack daemon processes (e.g., required to start up EC2 virtual machines on the host).

 {{< command >}}
 $ localstack daemons [OPTIONS] COMMAND [ARGS]...